Rihan46/PowerShellExaminer/README.md

 ### Installation

-To use `PowerShellExaminer`, you need to have Python 3.x installed along with the 'rich' library.
+To use `PowerShellExaminer`, you need to have Python 3.x installed along with the `rich` library.
 You can install the necessary dependencies using pip:

 ```bash
 pip install rich